sphinx-labs/sphinx/specs/introduction.md

 With ChugSplash, a team can approve a deployment by submitting a single tiny transaction on-chain from their multisig.
 Once this transaction occurs, a remote executor trustlessly completes the deployment on behalf of the team.
 In order for this process to be trustless, the encoded config is converted into a Merkle tree, known as an **action bundle**.

 An action bundle's leafs are known as **actions**.
 There are two types of actions:
-1. `SET_STORAGE`: Sets a state variable in a proxy using a storage slot segment.
+1. `SET_STORAGE`: Sets a state variable in a proxy using a [storage slot segment](TODO).
 2. `DEPLOY_CONTRACT`: Deploys a contract's bytecode.

-During the approval step, the project owner approves the action bundle's Merkle root.
+During the approval step, the project owner approves the action bundle's Merkle root (in addition to a few other pieces of info).
 The remote executor must supply the Merkle proof of each action during the deployment, or else the transaction will revert.
 This prevents the executor from supplying incorrect actions.

 ## The `ChugSplashManager`

-All of the on-chain activity for a project occurs in the `ChugSplashManager` contract.
-Each team should have a single `ChugSplashManager`, which is owned exclusively by them.
+All of the on-chain activity for a project occurs in a `ChugSplashManager` contract.
+Each team has a single `ChugSplashManager`, which is owned exclusively by them.
 This contract is similar to the `ProxyAdmin` contract used by OpenZeppelin's Upgrades Plugin in the sense that the `ChugSplashManager` owns a team's proxies, and, in turn, the team owns the `ChugSplashManager`.
 However, the `ChugSplashManager` has additional functionality that does not exist in a `ProxyAdmin`.

 The `ChugSplashManager` contains the logic for:
 * Proposing deployments.